jaredallard/depot/docs/design.md

 ### Constraints

-* Be able to group environments in such a way that environments can "include" them.
+* Be able to group environments in such a way that applications can "include" them.
 This reduces environment duplication and configuration.
 * Environments are a group of destinations where an application runs.